 Pro-Growth Progressive Idea: Growing Boise’s economy by promoting sustainable development.

-Lauren has served on the Boise City Council since 2011 and is currently the President Pro Tempore.
+Lauren has served on the Boise City Council since 2011 and is currently the City Council President.
 She’s focused her work on sustainability, community justice, and economic development.

 Lauren co-sponsored the city’s ordinance protecting all residents from discrimination, including those who are lesbian, gay, bisexual, and transgendered.
 Her efforts in Boise led to ordinances being passed in cities around the state.
 She’s helped the city secure a grant to explore Pay for Success as part of a solution to homelessness and housing, and serves on the Mayor’s Housing and Homelessness Committee that convened providers, community organizations and concerned citizens and led to the city’s first plan to develop community-supportive housing through the Housing First program.
 During her five years as a commissioner on the city’s urban renewal organization, CCDC she helped oversee a period of intense development in Boise’s downtown core with numerous public-private partnerships helping to transform Boise’s downtown.